SeeAhead™ A MATHEMATICAL MODEL FOR FINANCIAL COACHING

 INTRODUCTION

-SeeAhead™ is our mathematical model used to identify stock market movement early in the process.
-It is incorporated into the PerfectCoaches® app to help users actively manage their financial portfolio.
 A mathematical model is a widely used research and development tool providing a simplified representation of a real-world system using mathematical equations and variables.
 It is a way to describe and understand complex situations by translating them into a quantifiable form, enabling analysis and prediction.
-Let’s begin with some background.
+Let’s begin with my personal experience using this powerful tool.

-I entered graduate school equipped with sound quantitative skills acquired at Baltimore Polytechnic Institute.
-I decided to test the power of mathematical modelling as a research technique to explore Sigmund Freud’s theory of personality development, particularly his concept of identification.
+I began my graduate study of social psychology equipped with sound quantitative skills acquired at Baltimore Polytechnic Institute.
+I understood the basics of of mathematical modelling and decided to use the technique to explore Sigmund Freud’s theory of personality development, particularly his concept of identification.
 Identification is the process where individuals internalize characteristics or traits of another person and incorporate them into their own personality.
 This internalization can lead to adopting similar behaviors, values, or even becoming like the person they identify with.
 It’s a generalizable phenomenon.
-An adult can identify with an athlete, celebrity, political figure or even a social or political movement.
+An adult can identify with an athlete, celebrity, political figure or even a social movement.
 However, Freud focused on identification with parents, emphasizing in his book The Ego and the Id (1923) that “the first identifications in earliest childhood will be profound and lasting.”

 Multi-variate regression applies Pearson’s product moment correlation to an entire system of variables.
 The coefficient of determination R2 (“R squared”) measures the proportion of variance in the dependent variable that’s explained by all the independent variables in the model.
 R2 is calculated by a lengthy series of equations using matrix algebra to define the regression model.
 Multiple regression R2 values range from 0 to 1 (0% to 100% of the variance explained).
 A higher R2 means the model explains more of the variation in the dependent variable.
 I tested my model under each type of parent-child relationship (female with mother, female with father, male with mother, male with father).
 The highest R2 =.26 was for female children identifying with their father, where my model was able to explain about a quarter of the variance, an acceptable result for basic social science.
 It would not be acceptable for financial prediction models, as will be discussed.